greencloudcomputing/docs/docs/API/Authentication.md

 ## Register

 Use this end point to register an account with Green Cloud.
-The succesful response is a HTTP 201 response.
-An email will be sent to the person enabling them to complete the registration of their account.
+The succesful response is an HTTP 201 response.
+An email will be sent to the email address used, enabling them to complete the registration of their account.

 #### End Point: [https://api.greencloud.dev/api/auth/register](https://api.greencloud.dev/api/auth/register)